tobyond/placate/README.md

 # Placate

-Placate is a simple Redis-based solution for preventing duplicate job execution in Ruby background job processors.
-It's designed to work with ActiveJob and any Redis-backed job system.
+Placate is a lightweight Redis-based solution designed to prevent duplicate jobs in Rails ActiveJob.

 ## Installation